-While the term 'artificial intelligence' has been around since the 1950s, the pace of Al innovation has accelerated in the past several years, thanks to plentiful data, greater access to computing power and the size and sophistication of algorithmic models.2
+While the term "artificial intelligence" has been around since the 1950s, the pace of Al innovation has accelerated in the past several years, thanks to plentiful data, greater access to computing power, and the size and sophistication of algorithmic models.2

 Al is fundamentally different from technologies that have come before it, both in its approach and its capabilities.
-It is based on probabilities, rather than rules, and 'learns' from data without requiring explicit instructions.
-Al makes it possible for computers to perform certain tasks that previously only humans could do, such as visual perception, speech recognition, decision-making and language translation.3 natural ways," says Kevin Scott, Executive Vice President and Chief Technology Officer at Microsoft.
+It is based on probabilities, rather than rules, and "learns" from data without requiring explicit instructions.
+Al makes it possible for computers to perform certain tasks that previously only humans could do, such as visual perception, speech recognition, decision-making, and language translation.3

 Generative AI takes that one step further.
-It can be used for, among other things, content creation, summarisation and question answering, as well as the creation of images based on text prompts, all using everyday language.
-"For the first time, there will be a way for every human being to express their intent to a computing device in very
+It can be used for, among other things, content creation, summarization, and question answering, as well as the creation of images based on text prompts, all using everyday language.
+"For the first time, there will be a way for every human being to express their intent to a computing device in very natural ways," says Kevin Scott, Executive Vice President and Chief Technology Officer at Microsoft.